 On Tuesday, 12 March, the Chamber of Deputies approved an amendment to the Income Taxes Act, which also amends rules for applying R&D tax relief.
 Amendments proposed by the Senate of the Czech Republic were not accepted.
-Currently, the amendment still awaits the President’s signature, but we expect the new rules to be effective from 1 April 2019.
+New rules will be effective from 1 April 2019.

 A draft of revised provisions was created in response to the recommendations of a working group set up under the leadership of the Research, Development and Innovation Council of which we have informed you in detail, for example, in the article here.
 The aim of the amendment is to eliminate uncertainties for taxpayers applying R&D tax relief (hereinafter “R&D”) on the one hand, while avoiding the misuse of this instrument on the other hand.
 Since the introduction of the possibility to apply R&D tax relief to the Income Taxes Act in 2005, these are historically the first conceptual adjustments of the whole system.

 First of all, it is the introduction of the “Notification of the intention to deduct R&D tax relief from the tax base” (hereinafter the “Notification”).
 In connection with it, the entire process of deduction changes as well.
 On the date when the R&D Project has to be approved under the current rules, under the revised amendment it will be necessary to notify the intention to apply deduction to the relevant tax authority.
 This notification obligation does not have a specific procedural arrangement; therefore, most taxpayers will probably deal with it by sending a standardised text notification through a taxpayer’s data box.
 The content of the notification will be the name of the R&D project, describing its general focus, and basic identification data of the taxpayer.